Answers to Quiz

 to use separate cutting boards.

-9. When cooking meat or
+9. When cooking

-poultry with a thermometer, avoid touching any
+meat or poultry with a thermometer, avoid

-thermometer.
+the thermometer.

-True.
+TRUE.
 Doing

 so can affect the accuracy of the